 As usual, Michelle Pfeiffer seems airily distant.
 She has several good moments playing the indifferent-seeming wayward heiress but once she gets to shuck the characters psychological barriers she seems as removed as usual.
 (She also suffers from a fuzzily defined character her waywardness starts out well, but she too easily turns around to become the good heroine).
 James Spader does the ultimate variation on yet another of his slick, lying, twitchily apologetic yuppie executives.

 Mike Nichols was the director of classic films such as Whos Afraid of Virginia Woolf?
 (1966), The Graduate (1967), Catch 22 (1970), Silkwood (1983), Working Girl (1987), Postcards from the Edge (1990), Closer (2004) and Charlie Wilsons War (2007).
-Nicholas has ventured into genre material upon several occasions the talking dolphin film The Day of the Dolphin (1973), the alien visitor comedy What Planet Are You From?
+Nichols ventured into genre material on several occasions the talking dolphin film The Day of the Dolphin (1973), the alien visitor comedy What Planet Are You From?
 (2000) and the stunningly surreal AIDS drama Angels in America (2003), featuring a wildly hallucinatory series of angelic visitations.

 (Nominee for Best Original Screenplay, Best Actor (Jack Nicholson) and Best Makeup Effects at this sites Best of 1994 Awards).